maximeCony/remotePad/README.md

 RemotePad
 ========================

-Control your computer with your phone
+Control your computer with your phone and build custom remotes
-Build custom remotes